-Season the pork slices with salt and pepper and then dredge them in the flour, shaking off any excess.
-Now, heat a cup of oil in your wok over moderately high heat and then, working in small batches, quickly fry the pork.
+- Season the pork slices with salt and pepper and then dredge them in the flour, shaking off any excess.

-Next, toss the pineapple chunks with a teaspoon of the sugar and coat in flour as you did with pork and fry in the hot oil until just barely beginning to brown.
-Remove the pieces to a bowl separately from the pork.
+- Toss the pineapple chunks with a teaspoon of the sugar, coat in flour, and fry in the hot oil until just barely beginning to brown.
+Remove to a bowl separate from the pork.